Centene Corporation is ranked on a number of leading financial and equity indices.

-On March 29, 2016, Centene moved up to the Standard & Poor’s 500 Index (S&P 500®), a stock market index from S&P Dow Jones Indices that is widely regarded as the best single gauge of large-cap U.S. equities chosen for market size, liquidity and industry grouping, among other factors.
+Centene is included in the Standard & Poor’s 500 Index (S&P 500®), a stock market index from S&P Dow Jones Indices that is widely regarded as the best single gauge of large-cap U.S. equities chosen for market size, liquidity and industry grouping, among other factors.
 Meant to reflect the risk/return characteristics of the large cap universe, there is over $7.8 trillion benchmarked to the index, with index assets comprising approximately $2.2 trillion of this total.
 The index, which includes 500 leading companies and captures approximately 80 percent coverage of available market capitalization, is updated according to market changes and fluctuation.
 Centene moved up to the index on March 29, 2016.

-Centene has been a member since 2014 of The Russell 1000 Index is the large-cap index of the top 1,000 U.S. common stocks, ranked by market capitalization.
+Centene has been a member since 2014 of The Russell 1000® Index, the large-cap index of the top 1,000 U.S. common stocks, ranked by market capitalization.
 It incorporates respective variables to determine Valuation (Growth/Value) or Stability (Defensive/Dynamic) styles, at each annual reconstitution period (May 31).
 The Russell Midcap Index includes the bottom 800 stocks in the Russell 1000 Index.
 The Russell Top 200 Index plus the Russell Midcap Index yields the Russell 1000 Index.